atharva21t/atharva21t/README.md

 - 👋 Hi, I’m @atharva21t
-- 👀 I’m interested in Full Stack Web Development
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Frontend Development (Javascript to be more specific)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on FrontEnd Projects
-- 📫 How to reach me ...
+- 📫 How to reach me <a href = "atharva.tamhankar.21@gmail.com"></a>
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...

 <!---